NEW Leadership™ Alumnae Survey Key Findings

 The Center for American Women and Politics (CAWP) created NEW Leadership™ in 1991 to teach college women the value of civic engagement and the importance of having women in positions of political leadership.
 The NEW Leadership™ National Network includes colleges and universities across the country that have established statewide or regional NEW LeadershipTM programs on their campuses.

 In order to assess the impact of NEW Leadership™ and evaluate its success in meeting the stated program goals, we conducted a survey of NEW Leadership™ program alumnae.
-Responses included alumnae from fifteen statewide NEW Leadership™ programs from 2000 – 2015.
+Responses included alumnae from eighteen NEW Leadership™ programs from 2000 – 2015.

 Increased Interest in Politics